Sherman5A/microsoft-notes/azure/architecture/services/azure-containers.md

 Container bundles a program and its dependencies into one.
 This is called containerisation.

-THe bundle can be deployed to a container host.
+The bundle can be deployed to a container host.

 A container host provides a standard runtime environment, abstracting the OS and infrastructure.